Thursday, October 17, 2024

 “follow the strong emotions….listen for the joys and sorrows, the hopes and fears, and we take an interest in them.
 Enjoy the good.
 We search for ‘love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, [and] self-control’ (Gal.
 5:22-23) and other character qualities that look like Jesus.
 When we see or hear those reflections of Christ, we enjoy them, point them out, and simply like the person.
 Have compassion when there is trouble, and there will be a lot (John 16:33).
 The longer you walk with someone, the more trouble you will hear.
 We want to grow in compassion when we hear it.”
 (27–28)

 Then you can do the thing that can feel really awkward, especially if you’re not used to it: having some discernment of the heart, of people’s pain, of relationships, of what’s going on; and bring Jesus into it.
 You can talk about Jesus, not as a platitude, but because He is the one who heals, who has enabled all forgiveness, and provides the new and living way from hurt to healing.
-Ed Welch cautions, “Helpers [should] walk carefully…[People’s] responses [to Jesus] reveal important matters, but when we care for others, we rarely rush in to the heart’s responses first.
+Ed Welch cautions, “Helpers [should] walk carefully…[People’s] responses [to Jesus] reveal important matters, but when we care for others, we rarely rush into the heart’s responses first.
 Instead, we linger on the relationships that have been painful…we walk with care toward another person’s heart.
 [Nevertheless,] help, at its best, brings Christ early and often.”
 (36–37)

 Don’t get me wrong, bringing Jesus’ name into things as a platitude is annoying and painful and damaging.
 But, as I am constantly reminded, in the end, all healing is a product of God’s grace in Jesus Christ.
 Jesus is the answer, and it is the world, the flesh, and the devil that make us feel awkward saying it.
 The application is more complicated, but it starts with Jesus—not ends with Jesus.
 It is sin in us and the deceit of the world that makes us hesitant to point to Jesus and go to him in prayer or point out ways that Jesus’ teachings, grace, cross, kingship, or return are the hope and power that can guide us now and keep us going until His Spirit brings healing or he returns to make all things right.